RuudyBoy/SP-CA/README.md

 Clone the repo:
 git clone git@github.com:RuudyBoy/Semester-project2.git

-Install the dependencies:
-npm install

-Running

-To run the app, run the following commands:
+To run the app:

-npm run start or npm start
+Right click on the "index.html" and click on "open with live server".

 Contributing
 If changing some code please write in detail what you have changed so i can review the code.